District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 In a central heating and cooling network, the water is heated in a central plant that is not in our home.
 It can be in the building, in the urbanization, or even further away, such as at the entrance of our district.

-This type of centralized systems can vary both in the energy sources used and in size.
-And they can cover from a small number of buildings or dwellings, to entire metropolitan areas and even large livestock farms.
+This type of centralised system can vary both in the energy sources used and in size.
+And they can cover from a small number of buildings or dwellings to entire metropolitan areas and even large livestock farms.

 As with heating, this centralised model can be applied to cooling.
 This is known as central cooling networks or District Cooling (DC).
 And, of course, systems combining both are also beginning to be deployed.